Megaupload founder gains access to more funds to pay fees

 The proceeds will cover living costs for Dotcom's family of seven, including NZ$1 million in annual rent for their estate outside Auckland, valued at around NZ$30 million.

 Dotcom owns a fleet of 15 cars, including a 1959 pink Cadillac, a 2008 Rolls Royce Coupe and a souped-up Mercedes E500.
-Funds from the sale of vehicles will be withheld from him pending a court decision on how they may be used.
-(Reporting by Naomi Tajitsu; Editing by Ron Popeski)
+Funds from the sale of vehicles will be withheld from him pending a court decision on how they may be used. ($1 = 1.2405 New Zealand dollars) (Reporting by Naomi Tajitsu; Editing by Ron Popeski)